drak3hft7/Cheat-Sheet---Active-Directory/README.md

 Get-NetOU "ouiexample" | %{Get-NetComputer -ADSpath $_}
 # Retrieve the list of GPOs present in the current domain
 Get-NetGPO
-# etrieve the list of GPOs present in the current domain with displayname
+# Retrieve the list of GPOs present in the current domain with displayname
 Get-NetGPO| select displayname
+# Get list of GPO in the target computer
+Get-NetGPO -ComputerName <ComputerName> | select displayname
 # Enumerate GPO applied on the example OU
 Get-NetGPO -ADSpath 'LDAP://cn={example},CN=example'
 ```